Double or dual axle trailers and trucks will be charged by weight at the normal rate.

 QN: How does Council let residents know?

-We advertise this weekend on our Annual Waste Calendar, in the Glenorchy Gazette (circulated to 20k+ residents and businesses) and promote it as an event on our Facebook page and our RecycleCoach App.
+We advertise this weekend on our Annual Waste Calendar, in Council’s quarterly newsletter, circulated to residents and ratepayers, and promote it as an event on our Facebook page and our RecycleCoach App.
 In addition to the Jackson St Landfill website, it’s also on our WasteStartsWithU website and as a news announcement on our GCC website.
 As a courtesy to residents and businesses in the immediate area, we also provide advance notice just in case there are any traffic impacts.

 QN: What will happen if it’s really windy over the weekend?
 Will the event be cancelled?